wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 Besides, the index generation function is also changed, which incurs non-trivial design changes.
 Second, this somehow offsets the metadata and latency benefit of Alloy Cache, since the design goal of Alloy Cache is simplicity and low-latency access.

+The paper is based on Alloy Cache, a DRAM cache design that features low-latency access and simple metadata management.
+The Alloy Cache is direct-mapped, meaning that each address can only be stored at exactly one location in the cache.
+The logical entry index (assuming a flat space) is computed by taking the modular between the block address and the total number of entries, which is then converted to physical row and column numbers.